gaitaldawamneh/jira-clone/README.md

   - @entity
   - @column
 ## typescripts basics:
- - Utility Types In TypeScript: ()
+ - Utility<Type> Types In TypeScript: ()
- - Partial creates a new type with all properties of the specified Type set to **optional**
+ - Partial<Type> creates a new type with all properties of the specified Type set to **optional**
+ - Required<Type> with all properties of the specified Type set to required.
+ - Readonly<Type> cannot be reassigned after initialization
+ - Record<Keys, Type> creates a new type whose property keys are Keys and values are Type (type Type = Record<"x" | "y", string>;)
+ -
 ## typescripts errors:
  - from tsconfig.json()comenting out the ("experimentaldecorators" : true)
 ## scripts to learn: